oddlanguage/odd/README.md

 ## 🤸 Contribute

-Feel free to contribute: [create an issue](https://github.com/oddlanguage/odd/issues/new) or [a pull request](https://github.com/oddlanguage/odd/pulls).
+Feel free to contribute.
+[Please read our contributing guidelines](./CONTRIBUTING.md) and then [create an issue](https://github.com/oddlanguage/odd/issues/new) or [a pull request](https://github.com/oddlanguage/odd/pulls).

 <br/>
 <br/>